 Read all reviews

-Find out how to keep your body and mind in sync with The Library.
+Find out how to keep your body and mind in sync with Real Talk.

 Fertility Specialist at IVFMD, Fellow at American College of Obstetricians and Gynecology, member of the American Society for Reproductive Medicine (ASRM), Society for Reproductive Endocrinology and Infertility (SREI), Society for Reproductive Surgeons (SRS), American College of Obstetricians and Gynecologists (ACOG), and Alpha Omega Alpha Honor Medical Society

 Director of Internal Medicine at Park Avenue Medicine, Attending Physician at New York Presbyterian Hospital, and Clinical Assistant Professor of Medicine at Weill Cornell Medical College

 OB/GYN Specialist at Axia Women's Health, Fellow at American College of Obstetricians and Gynecology, former Chief of Obstetrics and Gynecology for Einstein Medical Center Montgomery